richgel999/rdopng/README.md

 Unlike [pngquant](https://pngquant.org/), rdopng does not use 256-color palettes or dithering.
 PNG files encoded by rdopng typically range between roughly 2.5-7bpp, depending on the options used (and how much time and patience you have).

+Some example encodes and command lines are [here](https://github.com/richgel999/rdopng/wiki/Examples).

 You can download a pre-built Windows binary [here](https://github.com/richgel999/rdopng/releases/tag/1.0.7).
 You may need to install the [VS 2022 runtime redistributable from Microsoft](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).

 ### Building